BhavikBarot/BHTextFieldManager/README.md

 SOLUTION
 --------
-To remove that replacement of the framework you can simply write bellow script in the run script.
+To remove that replacement of the framework you can simply write bellow script in the run script and use Universal Framework.
 ```
 #!/bin/sh
 #  Script.sh